uwdata/latent-space-cartography/README.md

 You are free to provide other metadata columns, but remember to specify the schema in config files (details in the next section).

+Place the meta file in `<project_root>/deploy/data/<dataset>/meta.csv` and run the next step to import it into the database.

 #### Database
 TODO: database